-9.5 Notice of Proposed Disciplinary Action.
+9.3 Notice of Proposed Disciplinary Action.

-- (a) When the President or designee has reason to believe that a suspension or termination should possibly be imposed as a disciplinary consequence, the President or designee shall provide the Employee with a written Notice of Proposed Disciplinary Action and the rationale for such action. - (b) Such Notice shall be sent certified mail, return receipt requested, to the Employee's last known address, delivered to the Employee in person, or e-mailed to the Employee's university e-mail address. - (c) In the event that the University reasonably believes that the Employee's actions or presence on the job would adversely affect the orderly conduct and processes of the University, and/or jeopardize the safety or welfare of the Employee, faculty and staff, or students, the Employee may be placed on paid administrative leave pending the outcome of a proposed disciplinary action.
-Administrative leave is not discipline. - (d) Within twenty (20) days of receipt of the Notice of Proposed Disciplinary Action, the Employee must submit a written response to the President (President@FloridaPoly.edu) or designee before the proposed action is taken. - (e) After receiving the written response or, if no response is received after twenty (20) days from the date of receipt of the Notice of Proposed Disciplinary Action, the President or designee may issue a Notice of Disciplinary Action under Section 9.6.
+(a) Prior to discipline being imposed, an employee will be provided with a written Notice of Proposed Disciplinary Action and the rationale for such action.

-(f) In certain instances, the President or designee may choose to include an ad hoc panel to evaluate the responses and any other material in order to provide a recommendation regarding the discipline, if any, that should be applied.
+- (1) Such Notice shall be sent certified mail, return receipt requested, to the Employee's last known address, delivered to the Employee in person, or e-mailed to the Employee's university e-mail address. - (2) In the event that the University reasonably believes that the Employee's actions or presence on the job would adversely affect the orderly conduct and processes of the University, and/or jeopardize the safety or welfare of the Employee, faculty and staff, or students, the Employee may be placed on paid administrative leave pending the outcome of a proposed disciplinary action.
+Administrative leave is not discipline. - (3) Within ten (10) days of receipt of the Notice of Proposed Disciplinary Action the Employee may submit a written response to the President (President@FloridaPoly.edu) or designee before the proposed action is taken. - (4) After receiving the written response or, if no response is received after ten (10) days from the date of receipt of the Notice of Proposed Disciplinary Action the President or designee may issue a Notice of Disciplinary Action under Section 9.7. - (5) In certain instances, the President or designee may choose to include an ad hoc panel to evaluate the responses and any other material in order to provide a recommendation regarding the discipline, if any, that should be applied.
 The President or designee will request that members chosen for the panel identify any conflicts of interest that might arise from their service on the panel.
 The President or designee may excuse panel members for conflicts of interest.
 However, the President or designee will excuse any members of UFF's Contract Enforcement Committee from serving on such a panel.

-9.6 Notice of Disciplinary Action.
+9.4 Notice of Disciplinary Action.

-- (a) All Notices of Disciplinary Action shall include a statement of the reasons for the disciplinary action and a statement advising the Employee that the action is subject to Article 11 Grievance and Arbitration Procedure. - (b) All such notices shall be sent certified mail, return receipt requested, to the Employee's last known address, delivered in person to the Employee, or e-mailed to their university e-mail address. - (c) If the President or designee does not issue a Notice of Disciplinary Action disciplinary action within ninety (90) days of the Notice of Proposed Disciplinary Action, no disciplinary action shall be taken and the Notice of Proposed Disciplinary Action shall not be retained in the Employee's evaluation file, as permitted by law. - 9.7 Review of Personnel Files.
-Employees shall have the right to review their official personnel files upon request. - (a) The Employee shall have the opportunity to submit a written statement responding to any Notice of Disciplinary Action or written reprimand and have that written statement be entered in the personnel file with the Notice of Disciplinary Action or written reprimand. - (b) Such a written statement must be submitted within ninety (90) days of the receipt of the Notice of Disciplinary Action or written reprimand.
+- (a) All Notices of Disciplinary Action shall include a statement of the reasons for the disciplinary action and a statement advising the Employee that the action is subject to Article 11 Grievance Procedure. - (b) All such notices shall be sent certified mail, return receipt requested, to the Employee's last known address, delivered in person to the Employee, or e-mailed to their university e-mail address. - (c) If the President or designee does not issue a Notice of Disciplinary Action within ninety (90) days of the Notice of Proposed Disciplinary Action, no disciplinary action shall be taken and the Notice of Proposed Disciplinary Action shall not be retained in the Employee's evaluation file, as permitted by law. - 9.5 Review of Personnel Files.
+Employees shall have the right to review their official personnel files upon request. - (a) The Employee shall have the opportunity to submit a written statement responding to any Notice of Disciplinary Action or written reprimand and have that written statement be entered in the personnel file with the Notice of Disciplinary Action or written reprimand. - (b) Such a written statement must be submitted within thirty (30) days of the receipt of the Notice of Disciplinary Action or written reprimand.